wahern/prosody-openbsd/README.md

 [unveil(2)](https://man.openbsd.org/unveil.2) to minimize process capabilities and filesystem visibility.

+In the future prosody-openbsd may include additional modules, such as for native kqueue support, to improve OpenBSD system integration.

 ## Installation

 The Makefile and default compiler flags assume an OpenBSD build host, and